Rand1804/self-study/Rust/control_flow/README.md

 We also cannot have a mutable reference while we have an immutable one to the same value.

 Recall from the borrowing rules that if we have an immutable reference to something, we cannot also take a mutable reference.

+The type of s here is &str: it’s a slice pointing to that specific point of the binary.
+This is also why string literals are immutable; &str is an immutable reference.